Cyrik/blog/posts/cljs-to-jxa-for-automation.md

 You can use it as a template to create your own cljs-jxa-shadow project and hopefully we can use it as a springboard to more automation done the clojure way.

+For anyone interested in the space, there's a great new project that makes it possible to do the same thing directly on the command line!
+It's called [obb](https://github.com/babashka/obb).